-Brandegee, a Republican, was the representative for Connecticut's 3rd congressional district and was a Republican.
+Brandegee was the representative for Connecticut’s 3rd congressional district and was a Republican.
 He served from 1865 to 1867.

-He was previously the representative for Connecticut's 3rd congressional district as a Republican from 1863 to 1865.
+He was previously the representative for Connecticut’s 3rd congressional district as a Republican from 1863 to 1865.

 From Dec 1863 to Mar 1867, Brandegee missed 570 of 1,213 roll call votes, which is 47.0%.
 This is much worse than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1866-Mar 1867||224||73||32.6%||68th|